23 Wall Street: Impact

-Critical reception
+Reception

-Upon its completion, 23 Wall Street's design was generally praised.
+Upon 23 Wall Street's completion, its design was generally praised.
 Architecture magazine wrote, "so now in the Morgan Banking House, they have established a new and high standard of artistic and practical excellence for private banks".
 The Real Estate Record and Guide compared 23 Wall Street to the Parthenon in Athens, and The Wall Street Journal stated that the design "gives an impressive of massiveness, strength and of beauty to the building".
 Architect and writer Robert A. M. Stern stated in 1983 that "its simplified Classicism was a perfect expression of the public persona" of J. P. Morgan.
 A history and archives consultant for J.P.
 Morgan & Co. considered in 2001 that the design was a "complete reflection of the personality of Pierpont Morgan".
 The Skyscraper Museum said in 2003 that the building "could be termed the anti-skyscraper".
 A reporter for the Financial Times wrote in 2004: "There is plenty of architecture with a capital A on the exterior."

 23 Wall Street's plain design became a defining feature of its architecture.
 During the building's construction, consulting engineer W. E. S. Strong had predicted that it would be a "plain, massive structure which will be of very imposing aspect".
 The Sun said that "no attempt has been made in the planning of the new building to produce an elaborate or ornate structure".
 Time magazine wrote in 1923 that, even as structures like the New York Stock Exchange and the Chamber of Commerce "feel it necessary to label themselves quite plainly for the benefit of the man in the street", 23 Wall Street was not labeled with any name sign, only its address.
 A writer for The New York Times in 1930 wrote that 23 Wall Street "is impressive in its dignity, simplicity, and low height", characterizing it as one of "the big little buildings of Wall Street" along with the New York Stock Exchange Building, Federal Hall, and Trinity Church.
 The Times subsequently described 23 Wall Street as an "unimpressive, gray five-story building".
+John Tauranac and Christopher Little wrote in their 1985 book Elegant New York that the plain design was "an act of conspicuous consumption on the grandest scale", considering the site's high price.